steffendx/GoNorth/README.md

  * Planning Items and their different values
  * Planning Skills and their different values
  * Exporting of Npcs, Dialogs, Items and skills
+ * Bulk exporting / importing of Npc, Item and skill values
  * Wiki component with versioning and tight integration into the other modules
  * Map component to position Quest marker, Npcs, Items, Wiki pages and map changes
  * Tracking your implementation status and showing changed values after change to already implemented object